 With the changes that are taking place in Myanmar, Yangon’s nightlife is now flourishing.
 Until a few years ago, there was little to do after 10pm, but there are now an increasing number of bars and clubs open late – although for most locals drinking still centres around street-side beer stations, so don’t expect a scene anything like Bangkok or Hong Kong.

-19th Street (in Chinatown, west end of downtown) not only offers an eclectic range of food, but is also a colourful and atmospheric place to find inexpensive local beers and cocktails and soak up Yangon’s atmosphere at night.
-There are many lively beer stations up and down the middle block of 19th Street; the most foreigner-orientated in terms of decor and menu is Kosan (108, 19th Street), but a lively time can be had wherever you find yourself.
+19th Street (in Chinatown, west end of downtown) not only offers an eclectic range of food, but is also a colourful and atmospheric place to find inexpensive local beers and cocktails and soak up Yangon’s nightlife.
+After 8pm, the beer and BBQ stations that make up the middle block of 19th Street place tables on the street, enouraging less vehicle traffice and a more buoyant atmosphere; the most foreigner-orientated in terms of decor and menu is Kosan, but a lively time can be had wherever you find yourself.

 A similarly vibrant, but less touristy, area to head for a local drink is Sanchaung Street to the north west of downtown (K2,500 taxi from downtown).
 There are a number of large beer stations that line the eastern section of the street, the most popular of which is Win Star ; for a late closing option try Terminal 5 bar.